 800 years ago a brilliant mathematician named Leonardo of Pisa, he introduced the Arabic numbering system we use today 1, 2, 3, 4, 5, 6, 7, 8, 9 and also the idea of fractions 5 ½ and the decimal point and the square root symbol.
 He wrote 5 books the most famous “Liber Abacci”.
 He also introduced the numbering system as follows 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144 etc and the discovery of certain natural ration relationships.

 Technical Analysts measure the distances of moves from low to high, or high to low, and ratios of that distance to determine targets and support and resistance points in the future.

 0.236%, 0.382%, 0.50%, 0.618% & 0.764% are the common ratios used - these ratios are also used in Gann and Elliott Wave analysis.
-Remember, using just one technique is not as reliable as multiple techniques to give confidence to trade i.e. rule of multiple techniques.
-If there are various techniques pointing to similar numbers then these are important.
+Remember, using just one technique is not as reliable as multiple techniques to give the confidence to trade i.e. rule of multiple techniques.
+If various techniques pointing to similar numbers then these are important.

 What are the conventional visual chart patterns in Technical Analysis?